indygreg/python-build-standalone/README.rst

    required
       Boolean indicating if this extension is required to initialize the Python interpreter.

+   shared_lib
+      The path to a shared library defining this extension module.
+May not be defined.
+(Version 4 or above only.)

    static_lib
       The path to a static library defining this extension module.
 May not